Defining Student Success, Not Just Graduation

 A thoughtful process to create these succinct statements of purpose can take months of meetings involving students, educators, community members and families.
 The aspirational goals they agree upon often end up being posted in all of a district’s schools and classrooms.
 However, those posters can easily become little more than wall decoration unless all those stakeholders, but particularly parents and school district leaders, make sure that teachers, school principals, and business/community partners all take action to turn the poster into practice, and the rhetoric into reality.

 How will your community define success for its graduates?
-What will our young people need in a world where something as monumental as a global pandemic can occur?
-While the prospect of meetings seems a bit far away at the moment, this is a critical time to start asking questions.
+What will our young people need in a world where A.I is changing assumptions and something as monumental as a global pandemic can occur?

-Moving “from poster to practice” is pioneering work that requires substantial support.
-To access that support, over a dozen California school districts with Graduate Profiles have become members of Scaling Student Success, a nonprofit California partnership of school districts and service providers.
-This growing community of practice is committed to educating the whole child by developing strategies that use Graduate Profiles as the guiding star for school improvement.
+Moving “from poster to practice” is pioneering work, but more than 100 school districts in California now use Graduate Profiles.
+Scaling Student Success, a nonprofit California partnership of school districts and service providers, is developing strategies that use Graduate Profiles as the guiding star for school improvement.

 Search all lesson and blog content here.